Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by petrol engines and utilizing the 5-door wagon body style within the same 'Large family car' segment, the only major difference here really is their wheel drive configuration (front for the Toyota and 4 x 4 in the case of the Mazda).
 The first one has a Toyota-engineered powertrain under the hood, a 4-cylinder, 16-valves 160hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 160hp engine designed by Mazda.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that both brands display similar results in faults and breakdowns, all the models observed together.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
 These are the results of an independent reasearch, while our visitors describe reliability of Toyota with an average rating of 4.6, and models under the Mazda badge with 4.4 out of 5.
-Independent research findings rank Avensis as average reliability-wise, and 6 is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as Avensis rank it on average as 5.0 out of 5, exactly the same as the other one.
+Some independent research have also placed Avensis as average reliability-wise, and 6 is more or less at the same level.That apart, owners of different cars powered by the same engine as Avensis rank it on average as 5.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyToyota is way more agile, reaching 100km/h in 3 seconds less than its competitor.
 In addition to that it accelerates all the way to 220 kilometers per hour, 31km/h more than the other car.
 When it comes to fuel economy the winner has to be Avensis, averaging around 9.6 liters of fuel per 100 kilometers (29 mpg), in combined cycle.
 We can't ignore that 9% difference compared to Mazda 6.